Liquor Store Gondola Shelving

 What gondola height works for a liquor store?

 72-84in island gondola is standard for liquor stores.
-The 84in height gives maximum facing density per linear foot important in stores where SKU count is high across wine, spirits, and beer categories.
+The 84in height gives maximum facing density per linear foot, important in stores where SKU count is high across wine, spirits, and beer categories.
 60in height is appropriate for checkout-adjacent endcap sections or feature displays where sightlines to the register are needed.
-Do not use 84in gondola within 6ft of a walk-in cooler approach it blocks staff monitoring of the cooler zone.
+Consider limiting gondola height near walk-in coolers so staff can maintain register-to-cooler sightlines from the checkout area.

 What gondola finish is right for a premium spirits section?

-Charcoal Black (CHR) is the most common choice for spirits sections the dark frame recedes and lets bottle labels read clearly.
+Charcoal Black (CHR) is the most common choice for spirits sections, the dark frame recedes and lets bottle labels read clearly.
 Cool White (W08) works well in wine sections where a lighter environment fits the category.
-Standard finishes ship in 1-2 weeks.
+Standard finishes usually ship in 1-3 business days.
 Catalog finishes including metallic and specialty coatings are available for environments where brand color matching is required, with 8-10 week lead time.

 How do I plan gondola runs around a walk-in cooler in a liquor store?

 Island gondola runs typically run perpendicular to the cooler wall, directing customer traffic toward the cooler.
-Keep a minimum 5ft aisle between gondola faces on parallel runs.
+Aisle width in liquor retail is typically 6 to 10 feet for cart traffic.
+ADA 2010 Standards require a 36in accessible route minimum (section 403.5.1), 60in for two-way wheelchair passing (section 403.5.3).
+Verify local building code egress requirements separately.
 Sections running parallel to the cooler wall use 16in shelf depth to maintain clear access to cooler handles and door swing clearance.
-Avoid placing 72in or taller gondola within 6ft of a cooler door it blocks sightlines that staff need to monitor the cooler zone from the register area.
+Avoid placing 72in or taller gondola within 6ft of a cooler door, it blocks sightlines that staff need to monitor the cooler zone from the register area.